HEASARC/sciserver_cookbooks/xmm/analysis-xmm-short-intro.md

 w('emproc', inargs).run()
 ```

-The most common SAS tasks to run are: `epproc`, `emproc`, `rgsproc`, and `omichain`.
+The most common SAS tasks to run are: `epproc`, `emproc`, and `rgsproc`.
 Each one can be run without inputs (but some inputs are needed for more advanced analysis).
+These tasks have been folded into the function `basic_setup`, but they can be run individually.

 You can list all input arguments available to any SAS task with option `'--help'` (or `'-h'`),